backdrop-contrib/resave_nodes/README.txt

 Permissions
 -----------
-If someone other than user 1 needs to configured which content types to monitor, set the "Administer the periodic resaving of nodes via cron" permission for that user's role.
+If someone other than user 1 needs to configure which content types to monitor, set the "Administer the periodic resaving of nodes via cron" permission for that user's role.